Peace of Saint-Germain-en-Laye: Integration into society

-Article 15 broadened the scope of the edict from prior edicts, outlining access to universities schools hospitals and alm houses, which was to be done irrespective of religion.
+Article 15 broadened the scope of the edict from prior edicts, outlining access to universities, schools, hospitals, and alm houses, which was to be done irrespective of religion.
 Article 16 concerned itself with the reputation of the leading Huguenot nobles, specifically Jeanne d'Albret and Gaspard de Coligny.
 They were not to have their reputations impugned by rumours.
-Article 23 was also a new area for peace edicts, prohibiting the levying of undue taxes upon the Huguenot population, and discharging the Huguenot population if they were currently indebted to such taxes.
+Article 23 covered new ground for peace edicts, prohibiting the levying of undue taxes upon the Huguenot population, and discharging the Huguenot population if they were currently indebted to such taxes.
 Article 26 returned to familiar territory for peace edicts, guaranteeing the return of property, title and office, with the exception of those who had been replaced from their position in the high courts, who would be able to receive financial compensation for the loss of their office.
 Article 32 annulled all sentences, arrests seizures and decrees of the war that concerned matters of religion.
 This notably included the 50,000 écus bounty on Coligny's head and the Parlements removal of his title of Admiral.
 Further all monuments and marks erected to commemorate executions during the war were to be razed and removed.
-Article 34 repeated Longjumeau's demand that Protestants maintain their observance of Catholic holy days and feast days, prohibiting them from working on fasting days or running their butcheries during Lent.< Article 35 was also new ground for peace edicts, allowing Protestants to request the removal of 4 judges when cases concerning religion got appealed to the Parlement in future.
+Article 34 repeated Longjumeau's demand that Protestants maintain their observance of Catholic holy days and feast days, prohibiting them from working on fasting days or running their butcheries during Lent.
+Article 35 was also new ground for peace edicts, allowing Protestants to request the removal of 4 judges when cases concerning religion got appealed to the Parlement in future.
 Article 36, modified this provision for Toulouse, allowing them to have their cases heard by the maîtres des requêtes instead.

 Surety

-Article 38 in recognition of how much trust had been damaged by this particularly brutal civil war, offered four surety towns (Montauban, La Rochelle, La Charite and Cognac) to the Huguenots as guarantee of the peace, so that they might return to their homes.
-These towns would be granted for a two-year period, the guarantee of which shall be made by the young princes of Navarre and Condé.
-Despite being allowed to remain in arms in these towns, Catholic worship must be returned to them in line with article 3.
+Article 38 in recognition of how much trust had been damaged by this particularly brutal civil war, permitted four Huguenot-controlled towns (Montauban, La Rochelle, La Charité and Cognac) to remain fortified as a guarantee of the peace, so that they might return to their homes.
+This status would be granted for a two-year period, the guarantee of which would be made by the young princes of Navarre and Condé.
+Despite being allowed to remain in arms in these towns, they were obliged to allow Catholic worship, in line with article 3.